-The first screen after "Choose the Language" that dbootstrap will present you with is the "Release Notes".
+The first screen that dbootstrap will present you with is the "Release Notes".
 This screen presents the version information for the boot-floppies software you are using, and gives a brief introduction to Debian developers.

 5.9 "Debian GNU/Linux Installation Main Menu"